7 AI Receptionist Myths Debunked: What Business Owners Get Wrong

 - HIPAA compliance is available from multiple AI receptionist providers for US healthcare.
 This includes Business Associate Agreements (BAAs), encrypted data transmission, and audit logging.

-- EU AI Act Article 50 requires AI systems to identify themselves as AI at the start of any interaction.
+- EU AI Act Article 50 (transparency obligations, applicable from 2 August 2026 per artificialintelligenceact.eu/article/50) requires AI systems to inform users they are interacting with an AI, unless this is obvious from context.
 Compliant providers build this disclosure into the greeting automatically.

 - SOC 2 Type II certification is increasingly standard among AI receptionist providers, demonstrating independently audited security controls.